Stonehenge, Glastonbury, & Avebury

 Chalice Well & Gardens

-I love this place.
+I love this place!

 In their quests King Arthur and the Knights of the Round Table searched for the Holy Grail.

-Joseph of Arimathea is said to have buried the Holy Grail just below the Tor, where a spring, now known as Chalice Well, began to flow and the water was supposed to bring eternal youth to whoever would drink it.
+Joseph of Arimathea is said to have buried the Holy Grail just below the Tor, where a spring, now known as the Chalice Well, began to flow and the water was supposed to bring eternal youth to whoever drank it.
 It has been mystically associated with the blood of Christ.
 It's been called the Blood Spring.
 The reddish tinge to the water is due to the high iron content.

 It's a very pretty and peaceful place to walk around or just sit.
 You can drink right out of the spring.
 I noticed there is another spring outside the grounds around the corner coming out of the wall.
 I filled up my water bottle.